Atlantic County faces possible recount of 143,000 paper ballots

 As it embarks on a state-ordered audit of a random sampling of ballots next week, the Atlantic County Board of Elections will also find out if it must recount all 143,000 paper vote-by-mail and provisional ballots along with a small number of machine-cast votes from the Nov.
 3 election.

-Democratic At-Large freeholder candidate Celeste Fernandez, of Egg Harbor Township, is requesting a recount of all ballots cast in the election, which would mean all votes cast countywide since it is an At-Large race.
-Fernandez is 381 votes behind in her race against long-time incumbent Republican freeholder John Risley, also of Egg Harbor Township.
+Democratic freeholder candidate Celeste Fernandez, of Egg Harbor Township, is requesting a recount of all ballots cast in the election, which would mean all votes cast countywide since hers was an at-large race.
+Fernandez is 381 votes behind longtime incumbent Republican freeholder John Risley, also of Egg Harbor Township.
 That’s less than 0.3% of the total votes cast in the race.

-Fernandez’s application for a recount will be heard 9:30 a.m.
-Wednesday morning by Assignment Judge Julio Mendez.
+Fernandez’s application for a recount will be heard at 9:30 a.m.
+Wednesday by Assignment Judge Julio Mendez.

 In her application, Fernandez also requested the candidate fee be waived.

-Clerk of the Board Susan Sandman said normally the fee charged a candidate requesting a recount is $25 per machine, and there were 74 polling places, for an estimated fee of at least $1,480.
+Clerk of the Board Susan Sandman said normally the fee charged a candidate requesting a recount is $25 per machine.
+There were 74 polling places, for an estimated fee of at least $1,480.

+For most county candidates in the region, a long and exhausting election season has ended.
+C…

 Two scanning technicians were able to count about 20,000 ballots a day for the first count.